1 Introduction: What facts do we want to explain?

 “Happy families are all alike; every unhappy family is unhappy in its own way.” - Tolstoy, Anna Karenina

 Human capital is the knowledge, skills workers acquire through education, training, and experience, as well as things like their health.
-The easiest - although my no means most complete - way of measuring human capital is through measuring the education of workers (and how that education translates into the ability to produce things in a given amount of time, and earn higher wages).
+The most obvious - although by no means most complete - way of measuring human capital is through measuring the education of workers (and how that education translates into the ability to produce things in a given amount of time, and earn higher wages).
 The scatterplot below shows that countries that are richer tend to also have higher measured values of human capital.

 Even after we account for physical and human capital, workers in some countries generate more GDP (on average) than other workers; that is to say, they are more productive.
-With a given set of inputs (machinery to work with, years of training to use the machinery), workers in different countries produce different amounts.
+Put another way workers in different countries appear to produce different amounts, even with the same measured amount of physical machinery to work with and education.

-Some of this is due to differences in the available technology of production (broadly defined.
-Some of it is also probably due to workers using existing resources more efficiently.3.
+Some of this is due to differences in the available technology of production (broadly defined), or due to some degree of mis-measurement of inputs.
+But some of it is also probably due to workers using existing resources more efficiently.3

 In short, countries that are richer (on a per capita or per worker basis) tend to be similar in a number of dimensions: they have more physical capital (financed through higher savings rates), higher levels of human capital, and are more productive.
 These will also be true in the Solow growth model.